 When making decisions regarding child custody, the judge will always consider the best interest of the child first.
 This includes evaluating the child’s relationship with each parent, the school age of the child, how he or she is performing in school, home dynamics and other critical circumstances in the child’s life.

 The Ventura County court will also take into consideration the child’s opinion, obtained through mediation or Minor’s Counsel.
-If requested, a judge may allow a child of reasonable age to testify, however, this method is unfavorable.
+If requested, a judge may allow a child of a reasonable age to testify, however, this method is unfavorable.

 In most cases, the court will grant joint legal and joint physical custody of the child, keeping both parents highly involved in the child’s life.
 Sole custody is difficult to achieve and is generally reserved for instances where it is not in the child’s best interest to be in the custody of one of the parents, whether due to abuse or other dangerous circumstances.